Four Ways to go from Case Management to Case Resolution

 From waiting in line to going online

 Regardless of location, local politics, or any other varying factor, court clerks across the country spend their days doing the same thing: managing payments.
-Whether that means accepting a payment in full, setting up a payment plan, considering a request to extend a deadline, or even analyzing a request to defer or dismiss a ticket rather than make a payment – one of a municipal court clerk’s primary responsibilities is to resolve cases by accepting payment for fines.
+Whether that means accepting a payment in full, setting up a payment plan, considering a request to extend a deadline, or even analyzing a request to defer or dismiss a ticket rather than make a payment – one of a municipal court clerk’s primary responsibility is to resolve cases by accepting payment for fines.

-For some citation types, that will always require the defendant to make a trip to the court house, but the majority of cases could be resolved online.
+For some citation types, that will always require the defendant to make a trip to the courthouse, but the majority of cases could be resolved online.

 Using a citizen-facing web portal, courts are changing the way they interact with defendants by directing them to manage their tickets online rather than by waiting in line.
 This seemingly simple change has proven to drastically increase compliance rates while simultaneously decreasing the number of customers court clerks have to directly interact with on a daily basis.